-As of December 31, 2022, we have been issued \$3.6 million in surety bonds to satisfy regulatory requirements necessary to operate in certain jurisdictions.
+We had been issued \$4.6 million in surety bonds as of June 30, 2024 and December 31, 2023 to satisfy regulatory requirements necessary to operate in certain jurisdictions.

-There have been no claims against any of our surety bonds and the likelihood of future claims is remote.
+There have been no claims against any of our surety bonds and the likelihood of future claims is expected to be remote.